slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 [//]: # (All we want is to continue the exciting **Proof of Burn** experiment.
 In a few words, Proof of Burn is a mechanism where you get the right to find blocks if you burn coins. *Yes, you destroy your money* - and get a **long-term reward** winning the chance to get block rewards.)

 [//]: # (Sounds crazy, huh?
 It is perhaps easier to understand as a process of **virtual mining**.
-We have prepared an [simple explanation ELI5]/proof-of-burn-eli5/).
-[And it has very interesting economical properties](https://github.com/slimcoin-project/Slimcoin/wiki/The-magic-of-Proof-of-Burn.
+We have prepared an [simple explanation ELI5]/proof-of-burn-eli5/.
+[And it has very interesting economical properties] https://github.com/slimcoin-project/Slimcoin/wiki/The-magic-of-Proof-of-Burn.
 It is the only mechanism that allows the users to **regulate the available supply in a decentralized way**.)

 [//]: # (Learn more about Slimcoin's advantages /advantages/.)